 If you use an online platform that collects the rent and tax on your behalf but also use other means of booking, you must still obtain a Vermont business tax account and tax account number for your rental to collect and remit the tax.

 We highly recommend that you maintain good records for your business, including dates of rental, names of tenants, the dollar amount charged for the rental, and tax charged and collected.

 Voluntary Collection Agreement

-If Airbnb is not your sole means for rental, you are personally responsible for collecting and remitting meals and rooms tax.
+You are personally responsible for collecting and remitting meals and rooms tax.
 If you are subject to tax and have not been collecting and remitting it, you may be responsible for up to seven years of tax, interest, and penalty.
 Coming forward voluntarily through the Department’s Voluntary Disclosure Program may reduce your exposure to three years of tax and interest.